Skip to content

 brew install charliek/tap/shed

-This installs shed (CLI) and shed-server, installs the vfkit dependency, generates a default server config with version-pinned VZ images, and codesigns the server binary.
+This installs shed (CLI) and shed-server, installs the vfkit dependency, generates a default server config (image refs resolve from the server version — no pinned tags to bump on upgrade), and codesigns the server binary.

 For credential brokering (SSH agent forwarding, AWS credentials, Docker registry auth):